samsung-cnct/k2/README.md

 There are some differences between clusters hosted on AWS versus clusters hosted on GKE.

 #### AWS
 On AWS, your nodes will still reflect the version they had upon creation.
-When you run the `update` command, Krakenlib will delete nodes one by one, waiting for updated replacement nodes to come online before deleting the next node.
+When you run the `update` command, Kraken-lib will delete nodes one by one, waiting for updated replacement nodes to come online before deleting the next node.
 This will ensure no information gets lost and the control plane remains up and running.

 You may update all or some of your control plane and cluster nodes (but not etcd nodes, as mentioned above).

 #### GKE
 On GKE nodes, it is not possible to update the control plane.
 Cluster node updates are possible.
-The mechanics of deleting and updating nodes are handled by GKE in this case, not Krakenlib.
+The mechanics of deleting and updating nodes are handled by GKE in this case, not Kraken-lib.

-#### Running Krakenlib update on nodepools
+#### Running Kraken-lib update on nodepools
 You can specify different versions of Kubernetes in each nodepool.
-This may affect the compatibility of your cluster's Krakenlib services (see below).
+This may affect the compatibility of your cluster's Kraken-lib services (see below).
 You can also update nodepool counts and instance types.
 The update action has a required `--nodepools` or `-n` flag followed by a comma-separated list of the names of the nodepools you wish to update.
 Please be patient; this process may take a while.

 - Step 1: Make appropriate changes to configuration file
 - Step 2: Run